Backbase/golden-sample-app/README.md

     - There are 3 parts of the communication chain:
       - Source journey (the one that will send some data or signal) should define and export.
 Check the [`make-transfer-communication.service.ts`](https://github.com/Backbase/golden-sample-app/blob/master/libs/transfer/src/lib/services/make-transfer-communication.service.ts)
-      - Destination journey (the one that will receive the data of signal) should also define the interface of the service that it expects.
+      - The destination journey (the one that will receive the data of signal) should also define the interface of the service that it expects.
 Check the [`communication/index.ts`](https://github.com/Backbase/golden-sample-app/blob/master/libs/transactions/src/lib/communication/index.ts)
       - The actual implementation of the service lives on the application level and must implement both of the available interfaces (or abstract classes) from source and destination journeys.
 Check the example [`journey-communication.service.ts`](https://github.com/Backbase/golden-sample-app/blob/master/apps/golden-sample-app/src/app/services/journey-communication.service.ts)
       - Do not forget, that communication service from the application level should be provided to the journeys modules in the bundle files (to avoid breaking lazy loading).
 Check the [`transactions-journey-bundle.module.ts`](https://github.com/Backbase/golden-sample-app/blob/master/apps/golden-sample-app/src/app/transactions/transactions-journey-bundle.module.ts)
-    - The general explanation of the communication service idea and theoretical underlying can be found in [communicate_between_journeys](https://community.backbase.com/documentation/foundation_angular/latest/communicate_between_journeys)
+    - The general explanation of the communication service idea and  its theoretical underlying can be found in [communicate_between_journeys](https://community.backbase.com/documentation/foundation_angular/latest/communicate_between_journeys)
   - Simple examples of journeys such as [transactions](https://github.com/Backbase/golden-sample-app/tree/master/libs/transactions) and [transfer](https://github.com/Backbase/golden-sample-app/tree/master/libs/transfer)

 ## Prerequisites